Felice Frankel

-Felice Frankel is a photographer of scientific images who has received multiple awards, both for the aesthetic quality of her science photographs and for her ability to effectively communicate complex scientific information in images.
+Felice Frankel is an American researcher and photographer of scientific images.
+She has received multiple awards, both for the aesthetic quality of her science photographs and for her ability to effectively communicate complicated scientific information in images.

 Early life and education

 Born in Brooklyn, Felice Frankel attended Midwood High School and then Brooklyn College of the City University of New York (CUNY), where she majored in biology.
 She became an architectural photographer.

 Career redirection

 In 1991–1992, she was awarded a Loeb Fellowship at the Harvard Graduate School of Design.
 Unlike many of her visual design colleagues, she decided to return to her scientific roots, auditing a class in chemistry taught by professor George M. Whitesides.
 Working with one of his postdocs, Nick Abbott, they collaboratively produced a striking image that was selected for the cover of the professional journal Science.
 Impressed with her work, Whitesides advised her, "Stay with this, Felice, you are doing something that no one else is doing."

 This launched her into a new career working in alternation at Harvard and the Massachusetts Institute of Technology (MIT), as funding and interesting work became available.
 As of 2024, she has spent more time at MIT, working at a number of departments and labs.
 She has observed, "That's the thing about MIT.
 If you have something to offer, even without formal credentials (I don't have a graduate degree), MIT will support you."